');

 About Miami Beach, FL

-Miami Beach is a mid-sized city in Florida with a population of 81,319 residents.
-The median household income is $67,014 per year, which is near the national average.
-The median age in Miami Beach is 42.4 years.
+Miami Beach is a mid-sized city located in Florida with a population of 81,319 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,014 per year, which is 11% below the national median of $75,149.
+The median age of 42.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Miami Beach Ranks in Florida